cosminadrianpopescu/azul/README.md

 The current mode is indicated in the left bottom side of your status bar.

+The `MODIFIER` mode is a special mode also, in which `azul` waits for the next keys combination in order to select an action to execute.
+For `azul` and `tmux` workflows, when you press the modifier (`<C-s>` by default), azul will then wait in this mode for the next key combination or for cancel.

 ### Modifiers

 For `tmux` and `azul` workflows, there is also a modifier.
 A modifier is a key